cds-snc/docs/development/rfcs/0010-postmortem-principles.md

 ## Open Questions

-How do these align with the principles of our organisation?
+- How do these align with the principles of our organisation?
+- How we make sure time is allocated properly for this process?
 ---

 # Résumé